gunterze/dcm4chee-arc/INSTALL.md

         xcopy %DCM4CHEE_ARC%\configuration\dcm4chee-arc %JBOSS_HOME%\standalone\configuration [Windows]

-    *Note*: Beside LDAP Connection configuration, the private key used in TLS connections and XSLT stylesheets are not stored in LDAP.
+    *Note*: Beside LDAP Connection configuration, the private key used in TLS connections and XSLT stylesheets specifing attribute coercion in incoming or outgoing DICOM messages and mapping of HL7 fields in incoming HL7 messages are not stored in LDAP.

 3. Install DCM4CHE 3.0.0 libraries as JBoss AS 7 module: